Form is successfully submitted. Thank you!

-In such cases, an employer should contact an occupational health assessment professional and carry out an assessment to ensure the work efficiency and good work health environment.
+In such cases, an employer should contact an occupational health assessment professional and carry out an assessment to ensure work efficiency and a good work health environment.

 In this blog post, we have discussed at length about Occupational Health Screening; starting from what occupational health screening is when it is needed, types of occupational health screening, the benefits to employees AND the business, and how to get the best from your provider (I.E. making sure the provider supports senior management on scheduling, outcomes and recommendations).

 As the name suggests, occupational health screening focuses on the mental as well as physical wellbeing of employees in a workplace.

 Additionally, occupational health screening aims to prevent work-related illness and injury while promoting the well-being of employees.

 Moreover, it also encourages safe working practices, analyses ergonomics, evaluates employee health and supports management in reducing sickness absence.

 Occupational health screening consists of various health checks and support from healthcare professionals that keep employees healthy.

 Occupational Health Screening, in most cases, determines if an employee is suitable for the job role or not.
 Let’s say, if an employee needs to do tasks like heavy lifting and other repetitive physical challenging work, a health screening will perform all the necessary tests- examining the health status and ability of that employee to perform the tasks.

 Why Should an Employer Choose Occupational Health Assessment?